 Bureau of Consumer Protection

-2. This letter represents the views of the staff and does not necessarily represent the views of the Commission or any individual Commissioner.
+I hope this information is helpful to you.
+The views expressed herein are those of the staff and do not necessarily reflect the views of the Commission or of any individual Commissioner.